Color gel: History

 Almost every color manufacturer today uses either polycarbonate or polyester to manufacture their gels.
 Even today's gels can burn out (to lighten in color starting in the center) easily, rendering them useless.
-To help combat this, high-temperature materials – polyester having the highest melting point of – can be used to help prolong the life in high-heat output lighting instruments.
-As instrument design improves, it has become a selling point on many lights to have as little heat radiating from the front of the fixture as possible to help prevent burn-through, and help keep the stage and actors cooler during performances.
+As instrument design improves, it has become a selling point on many lights to have as little heat radiating from the front of the fixture as possible to prevent burn-through, and keep stage equipment and actors cooler.

-In the 1930s, Strand Electric of London provided the first numbering system for their swatches and with their agents in New York and Sydney the numbering system went round the world.
+In the 1930s, Strand Electric of London provided the first numbering system for their swatches and with their agents in New York and Sydney, the numbering system went round the world.
 Remnants of this original filter color system exist in the color swatches of today (such as Deep Amber = No. 3; Primary Red = No. 6; Middle Rose = No. 10; Peacock Blue = No. 15; Primary Blue = No. 20; Primary Green = No. 39).

 In the theater, gels are typically available in single 20 × 24 in sheets, which are then cut down to the appropriate size before use.
 The size originates from the gelatin days: it is the same as a standard baker's sheet, which was used to cast the sheets.
-In the film industry, gels are usually cut straight from rolls 24 or 48 in wide and 50 ft long, as the size required may vary from a single practical halogen spotlight in a ceiling to a whole window, so a standard-sized sheet would be impractical.
+In the film industry, gels are usually cut straight from rolls 24 or 48 in wide and 50 ft long, as the size required may vary from a single practical halogen spotlight in a ceiling to a whole window.

 Colors

-Similar colors may vary between different companies' formulations – for example, many have a color named "bastard amber", but the transmitted color spectrum may be different.
+Similar colors may vary between different companies' formulations.
+For example, many have a color named "bastard amber", but the transmitted color spectrum may be different.
 For this reason it is often misleading to refer to gel colors by name.
 Even a familiar color name, like Steel Blue, transmits widely differing colored light in each manufacturer's line.

-It is somewhat confusing but modern colors are, by necessity, selected by the specifying the manufacturer, line, color number, and name: Rosco Cinegel #3202 Full Blue CTB.
+By necessity, color gels are selected by specifying the manufacturer, line, color number, and name: Rosco Cinegel #3202 Full Blue CTB.

 Apollo Design Technology uses a four digit number based on the visible spectrum to designate and locate specific color transmissions.

-The GAMColor line from Rosco employs a three digit numbering system, organized by the wavelength of the principle color in the family, i.e.: Blues in the 800's with primary blue at 850 (though the manufacturer's numbers don't relate directly to any wavelength, transmission, or frequency).
+The GAMColor line from Rosco employs a three digit numbering system, organized by the wavelength of the principle color in the family, i.e.: Blues in the 800's with primary blue at 850 (though the manufacturer's numbers do not relate directly to any wavelength, transmission, or frequency).
 The same applies to Greens in the 600's, Reds in the 200's, etc.